 3 month only discounted fee 0.9% inc VAT

 Windy Hill is approximately 10 minutes drive away from the popular town of Narberth, and has easy access to the A40.
-The county town of Haverfordwest, Llys-y-fran country park and reservoir and the beautiful Preseli Hills are all within a 20 minute drive.
+The ancient County town of Haverfordwest is within 20 minutes drive and offers a great variety of shops and also easily accessible outlying retail parks.
+Other local attractions such as Llys-y-fran country park and reservoir, Oakwood and the beautiful Preseli Hills are also within a 20 minute drive.
+The popular seaside resorts of Tenby and Saundersfoot are less than a 30 minute drive away.

 Entrance by way of half paned glass door uPVC door into entrance hallway, quarry tiles, stairs to first floor, understairs storage cupboard.
 Pendant light, doors to dining room and living room.